Leerlingen met VR bril

 Npuls

 SURF is the penciller of Npuls.
-From this role, the Council of Members was informed that the subsidy decision for the first phase of Npuls had been received (from 1 July 2023 to 1 July 2025); this removed a risk in the budget.
+From this role, the Members' Council was informed that the subsidy decision for the first phase of Npuls had been received (from 1 July 2023 to 1 July 2025); this removed a risk in the budget.
 The addendum, belonging to the covenant signed by all participating parties, has been hard at work; it will be finalised before the end of the year.

 For the substantive progress of the programme, please refer to the Npuls website.

-Changes in the Council of Members
+Changes in the Members' Council

 • The vacancy in the hbo department will be filled by Anneke Luijten-Lub.
 She is a member of the Executive Board of Van Hall Larenstein University of Applied Sciences.